 Environmental stewardship means a lot to us.
 It means our goals for the planet are as important as our goals for people and profit.
 It means always striving to improve and grow our efforts.
-It means integrating sustainability into every part of our business, from supporting the regional food economy, to encouraging customers to bring reusable shopping bags.
+It means integrating sustainability into every part of our business, from supporting the regional food economy to encouraging customers to bring reusable shopping bags.

-Discarded food makes up the largest single portion of garbage dumped in US.
+Discarded food makes up the largest single portion of garbage dumped in the US.
 As a grocery store, we are uniquely situated to help solve this problem.
 To reduce food waste we are:

 From human health impacts to ocean pollution, plastic and single-use packaging are a major environmental problem.
 We also recognize that convenience has become a necessity in our busy culture, and as such we are working to create opportunities to reduce waste in our stores.

 Here’s what we’re doing to enact change:

 • Eliminating plastic straws and serviceware from all stores and offering only reusable utensils to curb waste before it starts, preventing over 400,000 straws from reaching our oceans each year.